Tips to prevent your mask from fogging up and leaking

 Click on your line below to skip directly to that item, or just scroll to continue to read the entire article.

-The difference between a Snorkeling Mask and a Diving Mask
+The difference between a snorkeling mask and a diving mask

-First off, a diving mask will be more expensive than a mask made for snorkeling.
+Diving masks are more expensive than a mask made for snorkeling.
 This is because a diving mask will be made of better quality materials, making it well worth the extra few dollars.

 Some masks have a one-way purge valve located under the nose to let water out.
 This type of mask is commonly used by snorkelers but most scuba divers don't like these at all.
 This is mainly due to the possibility of the valve failing at depth which will cause the mask to leak.

-The mask skirt is the flexible part of the mask that connects to the face plate and fits to your face creating a water-tight seal.
+The mask skirt is the flexible part of the mask that connects to the face plate and fits your face creating a water-tight seal.
 Most skirts are made of quality silicone, although some are synthetic rubber.
 The better quality the skirt, the greater flexibility it has, which in turn makes the mask a nicer fit.